Our Curriculum

 • Fire safety and environmental awareness

-• History link with Anglo-Saxons
+• History link with Vikings and Anglo-Saxons

 • Tidy up routines and expectations